Multilateral Obligation Set-off

 Left: May 2019 business-to-business trade in the Sardex network.
 Right: trading loops detected by TETRIS, with a few examples highlighted in colour; 24.6% of total transaction value could be cleared.

 As well as mitigating the effects of cash flow volatility by minimising the amount of money everyone needs for settlement, multilateral obligation set-off also resolves payment gridlocks, whereby a firm cannot pay its suppliers because it hasn’t been paid yet.
 Late payment is a key cause of business failure, and ‘unblocking the drain’ by resolving loops in an obligation network means that participants typically get paid faster.
-This both increases their resilience and improves their relationships with their suppliers, with the resulting reductions in risk far outweighing that associated with sharing the necessary data.
+This reduction in risk both increases their resilience and improves their relationships with their suppliers.

 TETRIS helped Slovenia get through its war of independence with Yugoslavia and the aftermath of the 2008 financial crisis, with a typical reduction in participants’ mutual obligations of around 10-15% and a strong countercyclical effect on the economy as a whole.
 Another implementation in Bosnia and Herzegovina shows a significant reduction in firm default rates and increased sales activity.
 Benefits tend to increase with number and diversity (in terms of both size and sector) of participants.